Bashed, burned, shot, amputated: West Auckland duo admit kidnap, torture of man

 - Mum who bribed 5yo daughter to be 'sexual plaything' was reported to Oranga Tamariki multiple t...

-The two other men reject the Crown's version of events and will defend their position at trial.
+Two other men allegedly involved reject the Crown's version of events and will defend their position at trial.

 On November 20, Hourigan went to a store in West Auckland and purchased a length of red rope and latex rubber gloves.